-18.3 Referral and Consultation with Transport Canada
+A.7.3 Referral and Consultation with Transport Canada

-Referral to Transport Canada is also required for approval under the Navigable Waters Protection Act (NWPA) for any project that has the potential to interfere with the navigation and any named works (Paragraph 5(1)(a) of the NWPA) in, on, over, under, through or across navigable waters.
+The Navigable Waters Protection Act (NWPA) provides for the protection of the public's right to navigation in Canada.
+With the exception of those works described under the NWPA Minor Works and

+Waters Order, no work shall be built or placed in, on, over, under, through or across any navigable water without prior NWPA approval.
 This CSPR does not exempt a proponent from the requirement to obtain approval in accordance with Federal laws such as the NWPA.
 The NWPA still requires that the proponent apply for approval of any work located in, on, over, under, through or across any navigable water.

-If the project was referred to Transport Canada, identify the parties involved, when and where consultation took place and identify issues raised and how they were addressed.
+Is a referral to Transport Canada to determine the applicability of the Navigable Waters Protection Act required?
+Yes No If the project was referred to Transport Canada, identify the parties involved, when and where consultation took place and identify issues raised and how they were addressed.
 Describe any additional mitigation measures prescribed through this consultation in Section A.8 of this CSPR.
 Retain records of all consultations.
 Consultation with Transport Canada is also desirable whenever there are questions as to whether project or site specific conditions warrant project specific mitigation measures in addition to those identified in the MCSR or if there is any doubt that the project may interfere with navigation.
 Was consultation undertaken?
-Yes No ------------------------------ ----- -- ----

-If consultation was undertaken, identify the parties involved, when and where consultation took place and identify issues raised and how they were addressed.
+Yes No If consultation was undertaken, identify the parties involved, when and where consultation took place and identify issues raised and how they were addressed.
 Describe any additional mitigation measures prescribed through this consultation in Section A.8 of this CSPR.
 Retain records of all consultations.

-18.4 Consultation with Other Federal Departments/Agencies
+A.7.4 Consultation with Other Federal Departments/Agencies Was consultation undertaken?

-No